 The Consolidated Financial Statements have been prepared in accordance with the provisions of CONSOB Resolution no. 11971/1999 as subsequently amended, including in particular those introduced by Resolutions no. 14990 of 14 April 2005 and no. 15519 of 27 July 2006, and contain the Group consolidated financial statements and explanatory notes, prepared in accordance with the IFRS international accounting standards issued by the IASB (International Accounting Standards Board) and adopted by the European Union.
-The term IFRS encompasses all the International Financial Reporting Standards (IFRS), all the International Accounting Standards of the International Financial Reporting Standards (IFRS), all the International Accounting Standards (IFRS), and all the interpretations of the International Financial Reporting Standards Interpretations Committee (IFRS IC, formerly IFRIC), previously known as Standing Interpretations Committee (SIC).
+The term IFRS encompasses all the International Financial Reporting Standards (IFRS), all the International Accounting Standards (IAS) and all the interpretations of the International Financial Reporting Standards Interpretations Committee (IFRS IC, formerly IFRIC), previously known as Standing Interpretations Committee (SIC).